 To set this up, go to the “Password and Security” page of Facebook.
 Select “Two-Factor Authentication” and follow the process.

 It’s convenient to use your Facebook account to sign on to third-party apps and websites, but it’s not the best idea when it comes to cybersecurity.
 Doing so gives these apps access to your data.
 To check which apps and sites you’ve connected to your Facebook account, go to “Apps and Websites” in your account settings.
 There, you will see a list of connected apps and websites and can remove them.

-Consider this Facebook hack an in-case-of-emergency button.
-On the same “Password and Security” screen, you can sign up to receive an alert about an unrecognized log-in and choose three to five trusted friends to receive links and codes from Facebook on your behalf.
+Consider this Facebook hack an in-case-of-emergency button: how to recover your Facebook account through friends.
+On the same “Password and Security” screen, you can sign up to receive an alert about an unrecognized login and choose three to five trusted friends to receive links and codes from Facebook on your behalf.
 You can call those pals for the info and use it to recover your hacked Facebook account.

 While the amazing meal you had at a restaurant last week won’t be of much use to hackers, basic personal information just may be.
 “Do you really need to include your marital status or where you were born?” asks Cleary.
 “Leaving off those details will help limit your chance of cybercriminals being able to reverse engineer security questions to get into your online banking and other accounts.”

 Once you’re back up and running, find out whether you can see who’s viewed your Facebook profile and learn how to block someone on Facebook Messenger.